saltzmanjoelh/aws-deploy-kit/CLI Help/02 build.md

                           separted string.
 Example: -s SkipThis,SkipThat.
 If
                           you specified one or more targets, this option is not applicable.
-  -p, --publish           Publish the updated Lambda function(s) with a blue
+  -p, --publish           Publish to a Lambda function(s) with a blue green
-                          green process.
+                          process.
 A new Lambda version will be created for an existing function that uses the same product name from the archive.
 Archives are created with the format '$EXECUTABLE_NAME.zip'.
 Next, the Lamdba will
                           be invoked to make sure that it hasn't crashed on startup.
-Finally, the 'production' alias for the Lambda will be updated to point to the new revision.
+Finally, the specified alias for the Lambda (the default is 'development') will be updated to point to the new revision.
 You can override the alias name with -a or --alias.
-                          Please see the help for reference.
+Please see the publish help for reference.
-  -a, --alias <alias>     When publishing, this is the alias which will be
-                          updated to point to the new release. (default: development)
   -f, --function-role <function-role>
-                          If you need to create the function, this is the role being used to execute the function.
-If this is a new role, it will use the
+                          When publishing, if you need to create the function, this is the role being used to execute the function.
-                          arn:aws:iam::aws:policy/service-role/AWSLambdaBasicExecutionRole
+                          If this is a new role, it will use the arn:aws:iam::aws:policy/service-role/AWSLambdaBasicExecutionRole
                           policy.
 This policy can execute the Lambda and upload logs to Amazon CloudWatch Logs (logs::CreateLogGroup,